SY575/CMPNN/README.md

 ## Overview

-Prediction results of CMPNN, its variants and baselines on six chemical graph datasets.
-We used a 5-fold cross validation with random split and replicated experiments on each tasks for five times, and reported the mean and standard deviation of AUC or RMSE values.
-For methodology and scaffold-split results, please refer to paper for more details.

 |Dataset  | BBBP | Tox21 | Sider | ClinTox | ESOL | FreeSolv |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: |